cscart/docs/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/canada_post.rst

 How To: Set up CS-Cart with Canada Post
 ***************************************

-Follow these steps to set up Canada Post:
+Follow these steps to set up `Canada Post <https://www.canadapost.ca/web/en/home.page>`_:

 *   In the Administration panel, go to **Administration → Shipping & Taxes → Shipping methods**.
 *   Create a shipping method or choose the existent one.